cmaneu/xaml-coding-guidelines/README.md

 Multiple attributes are declared on the same line.

 ##### **Rule description**
-A violation of this rule occurs whenether an element has multiple attributes declared on the same line.
+A violation of this rule occurs whenever an element has multiple attributes declared on the same line.
 For example:

 ```xml
 <Button x:Name="MyButton" Text="Hello world" Foreground="Blue"  />